Most folks, when they start a health and wellness regimen, begin with some type of detox protocol.

 After the liver breaks down harmful substances, they are excreted into the bile or the blood: bile by-products enter the intestine and leave the body through the feces, and blood by-products are filtered by the kidneys and leave the body via the urine.

 With that being said, before you start any type of detox protocol, it’s best to ensure your liver, intestines and kidney/bladder are all working well.

 One of the ways to help your digestive system function better is to eat fiber-rich foods (whole foods) and chew them well.

 You can also use bitter herbs to stimulate the production/release of bile to help you digest food better.
-Also known as bitters, these herbs have been used for centuries to help the digestive system function optimally.
+Also known as bitters, these herbs have been used for centuries and help the digestive system function optimally.

-Depending on their personal condition, I suggest purchasing some of the herbs below, and following the instructions on the bottle.
+Depending on their personal condition, I suggest purchasing some of the herbs below.

-Or you can simply and easily get most of those herbs in one handy-dandy formula called Urinary System Support.
+Or you can get most of those herbs in one handy-dandy formula from Herbpharm called Urinary System Support.

-After getting their digestive system functioning better and completing the kidney cleanse/support protocol, I feel confident having them do a simple “liver cleanse.”
+After getting their digestive system functioning better and completing the kidney cleanse/support protocol, I feel confident having them do a “liver cleanse.”

 And, one of the BEST ways to support the health of the liver has traditionally been through fasting.